class TVDisplay – TV Shield Driver

 Generic ioctl entry point.

 Pass display.IOCTL_CHANNEL as cmd to set or get the wireless TV shield broadcast channel.
 With a second argument (1-8) the channel is set; with no second argument the current channel is returned.
-The default is channel 8.
+No channel is selected until the first set call is made.